MacaPecha/devsite-docs/guides/in-person-payments/qr-code/qr-attended/introduction.en.md

 The main characteristics are:

-- Operator always works from its Point of Sale system, that was previously set up with a Mercado Pago charge function.
+- Operator always works from its Point of Sale system, that was previously set up with a Mercado Libre charge function.
 From that option, the order is sent to the associated POS.
 - For a client to make a payment, an order needs to be linked to a POS.
 - Operator can see the completed payment on its system.